tireddy2/hsm-pqc/draft-reddy-pquip-pqc-hsm.md

 scope to include additional PQC algorithms.

 # Key Management in Constrained Devices for PQC
-The embedded cryptographic components used in IoT are designed to securely manage cryptographic keys, often under strict limitations in memory, storage capacity, and computational resources.
+The embedded cryptographic components used in constrained devices are designed to securely manage cryptographic keys, often under strict limitations in memory, storage capacity, and computational resources.
 These limitations are further exhausted by the increased key sizes and computational demands of PQC algorithms.

 One mitigation of storage limitations is to store only the seed rather than the full expanded private key, as the seed is far smaller and can derive the expanded private key